 Andrea Keeble is a Melbourne based, Australian violinist, educator and composer.

-Recent overseas tours include BOLT Ensemble Terrains: JOLT Swiss Australian Sonic Festival Basel, Switzerland 2011, Silo String Quartet Carnegie Hall, USA, 2008, The David Chesworth Ensemble Paris and UK 2007, Aphids’ Skin Quartet by David Young USA, Belgium, South Africa 2005.
+Recent overseas tours include James Hullick’s BOLT Ensemble Terrains: JOLT Swiss Australian Sonic Festival Basel, Switzerland 2011, Silo String Quartet Carnegie Hall, USA, 2008, The David Chesworth Ensemble Paris and UK 2007, Aphids’ Skin Quartet by David Young USA, Belgium, South Africa 2005.
 National tours include The Black Arm Band “murundak”2008 and My Friend the Chocolate Cake 2005 and 2011.
-Andrea has worked with an extensive range of recording artists and conductors including The Brodsky Quartet (UK), John Rose, Anthony Warlow, Topol, Rene Geyer, Katie Noonan, Archie Roach, Kutcha Edwards, Mariss Jansons, Parvo Jarvi, Brett Dean, David Chisholm, Mick Harvey, The John Butler Trio, Antony and the Johnsons (UK) and Boy George (UK).
+Andrea has worked with an extensive range of artists including The Brodsky Quartet (UK), John Rose, Anthony Warlow, Topol, Hugh Jackman, Rene Geyer, Katie Noonan, Archie Roach, Kutcha Edwards, Plácido Domingo, José Carreras, Luciano Pavarotti, Mick Harvey, Nick Cave and Warren Ellis, The John Butler Trio, Rod Stewart, Shirley Bassey, Antony and the Johnsons (UK) and Boy George (UK); conductors Mariss Jansons and Parvo Jarvi; composers Brett Dean, David Chisholm, Andrée Greenwell, plus many more.
 She has worked as a casual violinist for the Melbourne Symphony Orchestra (MSO) since 1993 as well as many International touring Musicals and Australian ensembles and orchestras including Western Australian Symphony Orchestra, the Victorian Philharmonic Orchestra and Orchestra Victoria.

 Andrea has conducted many film scores in collaboration with David Bridie including the Aria Award winning Film Score “In A Savage Land”, “Tempted” and “The Man Who Sued God”.

-As an educator, Andrea works in the MSO’s current Education and Community Outreach Program, “Pizzicato Effect” and “Artplay”, and was an integral member of the musical quintet for MSO’s Community Outreach Program in 2009 (creative workshop program for underprivileged schools).
+As an educator, Andrea has worked in a number of the MSO’s Education and Community Outreach Programs, including “Pizzicato Effect” (2010 – 2019), “Artplay” and its Creative Workshop program for underprivileged schools (2009).
 In 2010, in collaboration with The Black Arm Band and The Fred Hollows Foundation, Andrea took music workshops in the indigenous community at Wadeye, NT.
+She has also been involved in Orchestra Victoria’s education program.

-As a composer, Andrea was awarded a honourable mention in the “International Songwriting Competition” USA (2005).
-In 2011, she independently released her own CD, “Teeter”, of original compositions.
-She has recently composed “Suite Actuality“, a Suite in 7 movements for String Quartet, Voice and Visuals (by Dotahn Caspi).
+As a composer, Andrea has independently released two albums of original compositions, “Teeter” (2011) and “Congratulations” (2017).
+She was awarded an honourable mention in the “International Songwriting Competition” USA (2005).
+She was commissioned and composed “Suite Actuality – a Suite in 7 movements for String Quartet, Voice and Visuals” (by Dotahn Caspi) for the Festival of Slow Music (Ballarat) in 2014.
 Andrea’s recordings are also included on Collider “Words” (2013), Silo String Quartet “After the Dark” CD (2008), Stroll “Carnival of Lost Souls” CD (2006), and on Cosmo Cosmolino’s “Bel Air” (2011), Aria nominated “Nektar” CD (2005) and “Streetsweeper” CD (2000).
 Andrea’s music has featured on Damian Heffernan’s independent dance film “A Gentle Spirit” (2013), Pradeep Laxminarayana’s Indian Bollywood short film “The Blind Violinist” and performed by the Bayside Chamber Orchestra.
 She has worked with The Salamanca Theatre Company (Hobart) as composer and her compositions have been performed in numerous concert series and festivals including the Sydney Festival, Musica @ La Mama Series, The Big West Festival, Red Hill Festival, The Southern Grampians Promenade of Sacred Music Festival, Apollo Bay Music Festivals, Merrepin Arts Festival (NT) and Festival of Slow Music (Ballarat, Vic).